TMomster/Fuck/Readme.md

 Sometimes exe files require one or more parameters when you are call them.

-Fuck allows you to using command with extra parameters.
+Fuck allows you to use command with extra parameters.

 For example, here is a `repeator.exe` compiled from C language.